pine-lang/pine-lang/DEV.md

 ```

 ### How to run the http server while the repl is running?

+I am not able to do this at the moment.

 I could make it work by explicitly running a jetty server but as soon as I did
 that, **cider stopped showing me evaluated results in emacs**.